Category: Short Stories

 Then it happened.

-There, out of the corner of my eye, I saw granddaddy flying slightly above my head.
+Out of the corner of my eye I saw granddaddy flying slightly above my head.
 I stood up and used my now adult-sized hand to make a grab for him.
 Still smart as ever, he calculated the precise distance of my five feet eight-inch frame and rose just high enough to be out of my reach.

 I sat back down in my chair and smiled.
 The adult duties of lawn mowing vanished and I continued to think about those carefree summer nights of childhood.
 Then I wondered how there could possibly be any interest in watching television or playing video games during this magical time of year.